GDENISS/Early_warning_system/README.md

 # Early_warning_system
+This project focuses on building a web-based GIS early warning system that tracks deforestation and its associated impacts, including human-wildlife conflicts.
+It uses geospatial data, AI models, and open-source tools to detect, monitor, and predict deforestation trends, wildlife movement, and vulnerable areas in real-time.
+The system will output an interactive web platform where users can visualize and interact with data layers related to deforestation, biodiversity loss, and conflict zones.
 ### The Early Warning System aims to:
 - Detect and predict future deforestation trends using time series data.
 - Provide early warnings for upcoming years to help mitigate the effects of deforestation.